ulfvins/packer/readme.md

 ### Windows Updates

-The scripts in this repo will install all Windows updates – by default – during Windows Setup.
+The scripts in this repo will install all Windows updates ï¿½ by default ï¿½ during Windows Setup.
 This is a _very_ time consuming process, depending on the age of the OS and the quantity of updates released since the last service pack.
 You might want to do yourself a favor during development and disable this